nperon/overkill-todo/README.md

 npm i angular-cli-ghpages --save-dev

-Chosen the app url to be https://nperon.github.io/overkill-todo/ the build can be performed with:
+Choosing the app url to be https://nperon.github.io/overkill-todo/ the build can be performed with:

 ng build --prod --base-href https://nperon.github.io/overkill-todo/